-The ADC coding scheme is in twos complement format (see Figure 12).
-The output words are formed by the decimation filter, which grows the word length from the single-bit output of the sigma-delta modulator to a word length of up to 24 bits (depending on decimation rate chosen), which is the final output of the ADC block.
-In Data Mode this value is truncated to 16 bits for output on the Serial Data Output (SDO) pin.
+The ADC coding scheme is in twos complement format (see Figure 8).
+The output words are formed by the decimation filter, which grows the word length from the single-bit output of the sigma-delta modulator to a 15-bit word, which is the 16-bit transfer being used as a flag bit to indicate either control or data in the frame.

-Figure 12.
+Figure 8.
 ADC Transfer Function